 VARs data also shows that many large enterprises from developed markets currently have high requirements for the ecosystem surrounding the industrial park and factors related to technical infrastructure and production facilities.
 This demand requires that industrial parks not only have areas for production activities, housing for workers, development of diverse accompanying services, creating a living environment for workers and their families, but should aim to develop modern factories, the ability to provide international quality services at competitive prices.

-In particular, in order to develop industrial real estate in Vietnam, the most important factors affecting real estate growth potential must be promoted, focusing on investment, especially in connecting transport infrastructure.
+In particular, in order to develop industrial real estate investor vietnam, the most important factors affecting real estate growth potential must be promoted, focusing on investment, especially in connecting transport infrastructure.

 In this regard, Mr. Thomas Rooney affirmed, improving infrastructure will add value when considering the shift of the supply chain.
 In relation to Southeast Asian countries, Vietnam is a country that has spent quite a lot on infrastructure development (5.8% of total GDP).